finnguor/finnguor-site/content/index.md

 ##### i also study systems design engineering at the university of waterloo !

+I'm currently looking for a 2025 Jan-Apr co-op job! please PLEASE let me know if you or anyone you know is hiring :']
 ##### in my free time (which I wish I had more of) i write, cook, yap, and try my best to be a functional human being. i use he/him !
-### welcome to my connection of notes and written pieces :]
+### welcome to my digital garden :]

-you can find my content in the sidebar on the left :] the site is still under construction, so stay tuned for more of my writes !
+you can find my content in the sidebar on the left :] the site is still under construction, so stay tuned for more of my writes and other things !
 ##### i am currently:
 - listening to
 	> s u m m e r by casio dad